About us

 Key facts about what we do

-Every day over 2,400 staff deliver a wide range of high quality health services to people in their homes, in local clinics, in schools and in our community hospitals.
-The graphic above highlights some key facts about us and what we do.
+Every day approximately 2,600 staff deliver a wide range of high quality health services to people across Hertfordshire, East Anglia, Bedfordshire, Luton and Milton Keynes in people's homes, in local clinics, in schools and in our community hospitals.

 Vision and values

 Patients, their families, and carers are at the heart of what we do.
-Our vision is all about providing outsanding services and improving the health and wellbeing of the communities we serve.
+Our vision is all about providing outstanding care and improving the health and wellbeing of the communities we serve.

 Our values